michalciurus/michalciurus.github.io/_posts/2016-11-01-RxSwift-for-dummies-#3-Subjects.md

 It will of course print:

 {% highlight text %}
-subject.onNext("Hey!")
-subject.onNext("I'm back!")
+"Hey!"
+"I'm back!"
 {% endhighlight %}

 Why do we need subjects?
 To easily connect the declarative/RxSwift world with the imperative/normal world.
+Subjects feel more "natural" to programmers used to imperative programming.

 In a perfect, clean RxSwift implementation you [are discouraged to use subjects](https://github.com/ReactiveX/RxSwift/issues/487) - you should have a perfect stream of observables.
 Let's not bother our heads with it though, I'll explain that in a separate post, please use as much subjects as you want for now 😅

 So that's basically it!
 Let's learn to control subjects now.

 ### Hot🔥 vs Cold❄️

-I foreshadowed it in the first part.
-Now it's important to understand, because subjects are the first hot observables we're encountering.
+I foreshadowed it in the first part of the tutorial.
+Now it's important to grasp, because subjects are the first hot observables we're encountering.

 As we already established, when you create/declare an `Observable` using `create` it won't execute until there's an observer that observes on it.
 It'll start execution at the same moment something calls `subscribe` on it.
 That's why it's called a cold❄️ observable.
 If you don't remember you can take a quick look at [Part 1](http://swiftpearls.com/RxSwift-for-dummies-1-Observables.html)

 A hot🔥 observable will emit it's elements even it if has no observers.
 And that's exactly what subjects do.

 {% highlight swift %}
  let subject = PublishSubject<String>()
  let observable : Observable<String> = subject
  // the observable is not being observed yet, so this value will not be caught by anything and won't be printed